isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/pipeline-batches/crm-contact-full-sync/overview.rst

 This synchronization process is defined in the *pipeline batch* **Full CRM Contacts to xDB Sync Pipeline Batch**.

-This pipeline batch synchronizes the same data as the :ref:`crm-contact-sync` and :ref:`crm-marketinglist-sync`, only it does this as a single synchronization process.
+This pipeline batch synchronizes the same data as the :doc:`../crm-contact-sync/index` and :doc:`../crm-marketinglist-sync/index`, only it does this as a single synchronization process.

 +-------------------------------+--------------+---------------------+